 Sec.
-38. The assessor and his deputies, hereinafter mentioned, shall qualify in the manner and form prescribed by the general law, and shall perform all the duties required by the general laws of the State of Minnesota and have the powers, rights and privileges allowed by the same respecting the listing of property for taxation, and notice may be signed and given and other acts, relating to the duties of such office, done by any such deputy assessor in the name of the assessor.
+42. The Assessor and his deputies, hereinafter mentioned shall qualify in the manner and form prescribed by the general laws, and shall perform all the duties required by the general law of the State of Minnesota, and have the powers, rights, and privileges allowed by the same respecting the listing of property for taxation, and notice may be signed and given and other acts, relating to the duties of such office, done by any such deputy assessor in the name of the Assessor.